kyma-project/kyma/docs/application-connector/docs/02-01-application-connector.md

 The Connector Service:
 - Handles the exchange of client certificates for a given RE.
 - Provides the Application Registry and Event Service endpoints.
+- Provides endpoint returning information for the connected Applications and connected Kyma clusters.
 - Signs client certificates using the server-side certificate stored in a Kubernetes Secret.

 ## Application Registry